 Visit the Brecon Beacons

 North of the airport is one of the most beautiful National Parks in Wales, the Brecon Beacons.
-This protected landscape has miles of stunning hills, forests, lakes, waterfalls and is a great place to get out in the fresh air close to Cardiff Airport.
+This protected landscape has miles of stunning hills, forests, lakes, and waterfalls and is a great place to get out in the fresh air close to Cardiff Airport.
 There are many outdoor activities on offer in the Brecon Beacons, including guided walks, mountain biking, caving and sightseeing.

-Cardiff has a thriving arts scene, with the Millennium Centre playing host to internationally renowned performers, artists, musicians, opera and ballet performances.
-As the national Arts Centre for Wales, the programme is always full and features learning workshops and educational experiences, as well as performances.
+Cardiff has a thriving arts scene, with the Millennium Centre playing host to internationally renowned performers, artists, musicians, and opera and ballet performances.
+As the National Arts Centre for Wales, the programme is always full and features learning workshops and educational experiences, as well as performances.
 The centre is located on the waterfront of Cardiff Bay and is easily accessible by car and public transport.

 Frequently Asked Questions